-- 2. A centralised data base, the Abstract System Semantic Model (ASSM) - 3.
-A set of automated tools for processing informations in ASSM.
+2. A centralised data base, the Abstract System Semantic Model (ASSM)

+3. A set of automated tools for processing informations in ASSM.

-A schematic diagram of REVS is presented in fig 3.25 ASSM is a relational data the concept to PSL/PSA data base.
-Automated tools for processing information in specifying flow paths, static checkers that check completeness and consistency of the information used throughout the system and automated simulation package that generates and executes simulation models of the system In addition to standard reports and displays.
+A schematic diagram of REVS is presented in fig 3.25 ASSM is a relational data base similar in concept to the PSL/PSA data base.
+Automated tools for processing information in the specifying flow paths, static checkers that check for completeness and consistency of the information used throughout the system and an automated simulation package that generates and executes simulation models of the system In addition to standard reports and displays.
 REVS provides a capability for defining specific analysis and report that may be needed on particular projects.